Citi-WIT-10-Week-2020/POLLtergeist/README.md

-# minder
+# POLLtergeist
-app for mental health in the workplace (Emily H, Kendall, Shreya, Maria, Julia)
+an app for anonymous polling, surveying, and posting (Emily H, Kendall, Shreya, Maria, Julia)